Ho’oponpono – A simple but powerful healing and clearing technique

 For more information

-There is also a beautiful song available on YouTube that you might want to listen to (Ho’oponopono by Aman Ryuseke Seto).
-Also on YouTube, you will find various videos about the Ho’oponopono technique.
+• There is a beautiful song available on YouTube that you might want to listen to: Ho’oponopono by Aman Ryuseke Seto).

-For those who feel drawn to work with Ho’oponopono, may it bring you peace!
+For those who feel drawn to work with Ho’oponopono, may it bring you healing and peace!

 Visit our Facebook page to receive Anne Reith’s daily inspirational quotes and announcements.